Lichang-Chen/InstructZero/README.md

 Here we introduce the hyperparameters in our algorithm.
 - instrinsic_dim: the dimension of the projection matrix, default=10
 - soft tokens: the length of the tunable prompt embeddings, you can choose from [3, 10]

+## Frequently Asked Questions
+- API LLMs and open-source LLMs support: currently, we only support for Vicuna-13b and GPT-3.5-turbo (ChatGPT), respectively.
+We will support more models in the next month (July).
+Current Plan: WizardLM-13b for open-source models and Claude, GPT-4 for API LLMs.
+- Why is the performance of [APE](https://github.com/keirp/automatic_prompt_engineer) quite poor on ChatGPT?
+Answer: we only have access to the textual output from the black-box LLM, e.g., ChatGPT.
+So we could not calculate the log probability as the score function in InstructZero as original APE.

 ## Comments
 Our codebase is based on the following repo: